 In 1998, White Violet Center for Eco-Justice, a ministry of the Sisters of Providence, accepted a donation of their first six alpacas.
 Since then, the award winning herd grew to 63 alpacas raised for sales, breeding and fiber production.
-We now have 48 alpacas.
+We now have about 40 alpacas.

 Handmade alpaca garments